-- standing up, in conjunction with Northern Virginia Community College, a new two-year program called Engineering Technology: Datacenter Operations Technician, beginning in the Fall of 2018 to provide student training in a cross-section of data center operations
+- Standing up, in conjunction with Northern Virginia Community College, a new two-year program called Engineering Technology: Datacenter Operations Technician, beginning in the fall 2018 to provide student training in a cross-section of data center operations

 Many of Virginia’s 23 community colleges offer programs of study in network administration, including:

-- Virginia Highlands Community College – AAS in Information Technology, Specialization in Networking
+- Virginia Highlands Community College – Associate's degree in information technology, specialization in networking

 Additional credentials and training programs may be covered under the New Economy Workforce Industry Credential Grants Program, which reduces the student cost of specific Workforce Credential training programs by two-thirds.